We’re looking for the games industry’s next generation of leading character artists!

 After reviewing the projects, the highest achieving students will be invited to take part in an exclusive panel interview with leading industry professionals.
 Styled after a studio hiring interview, they’ll want to know all about you, your technical & artistic knowledge and career motivations.

-A winner from each strand will be picked and will receive a number of prizes donated from industry alongside the most coveted interview for a job (for Search for a Star winners) or internship (for Sumo Digital Rising Star winners).
+Following the interviews, an overall winner from each challenge tier will be decided and will receive a number of prizes donated from industry alongside an exclusive chance of a job interview (for Search for a Star winners) or internship (for Sumo Digital Rising Star winners).

 How do you decide who reaches the final interview stage?